 State CPA Requirements

-North Carolina does not require CPA exam candidates to complete 150 credits – a Bachelor’s degree with an accounting concentration is sufficient to sit for the exam.
-However, in order to apply for a CPA license, candidates must complete 150 semester hours including a concentration in accounting and 24 hours of coursework in areas related to business, finance and economics.
+North Carolina doesn’t require CPA exam candidates to complete 150 credits.
+A Bachelor’s degree with an accounting concentration is sufficient to sit for the exam.
+However, in order to apply for a CPA license, candidates must complete 150 semester hours including a concentration in accounting and 24 credit hours of coursework in areas related to business, finance, and economics.

-Candidates must pass the Uniform CPA Examination before they can apply for licensure and they also need to complete an eight-hour course in accountancy statutes, rules and professional ethics within one year prior to applying for certification.
+Candidates must pass the Uniform CPA Examination before they can apply for licensure.
+Additionally, they need to complete an eight-hour course in accountancy statutes, rules, and professional ethics within one year prior to applying for certification.

-Finally, CPA license applicants need to hold one year of experience in accounting under the supervision of a licensed CPA, or four years of general accounting experience, accounting teaching or self-employed accounting experience.
+Finally, CPA license applicants need to hold one year of experience in accounting under the supervision of a licensed CPA.
+Alternatively, you need four years of general accounting experience, accounting teaching, or self-employed accounting experience.

 Accounting Salaries in North Carolina

-There are also pay variations between professionals in North Carolina: while the lowest accounting salaries start at a $40,000 average, the highest paid percentile of accountants earns over $105,000 on average and even over $116,000 in thriving business areas.
-There is great variety and plenty of opportunities for success in accounting, especially in the dynamic business communities of North Carolina.
+There are also pay variations between professionals in North Carolina.
+While the lowest accounting salaries start at a $40,000 average, the highest paid percentile of accountants earns over $105,000 on average and even over $116,000 in thriving business areas.
+Ultimately, there are a great variety and plenty of opportunities for success in accounting.
+This is especially true in the dynamic business communities of North Carolina.

 |North Carolina Accounting Jobs|